| Troops

 the National Security Council (NSC) headed by the

+President.
 According to the May 27 gazette, the NSC comprises

 the President, the deputy defence minister, secretary to